-The Associate of Arts degree program provides a solid foundation in arts and sciences, allowing students to transfer with confidence to baccalaureate programs at four-year colleges and universities.
-A wide variety of choices exist for students to explore content areas in arts and sciences.
-English selections include writing courses, literature, oral communications, and technical writing.
-Social Science selections include anthropology, economics, history, geography, political science, psychology and sociology.
-Foreign Language choices include American Sign Language, French, German and Spanish.
-Humanities selections include courses in western civilization, literature, philosophy, communications and creative writing.
-Fine Arts selections include drawing, painting, and photography.
-Math courses offer traditional theoretical and applied courses.
-Science selections include biological sciences, earth science and physics.
+The primary objective of the Liberal Arts Degree program is transfer.
+The Associate of Arts degree program provides a solid foundation in Arts and Sciences, allowing students to transfer with confidence to baccalaureate programs at four-year colleges and universities.
+The degree is representative of the first two years of a bachelor degree program.
+Students will find the program flexible enough to tailor their program of study to their individual needs and interests.

+A wide variety of choices exist for students to explore content areas in arts and sciences:

+- English: writing courses, literature and oral communications - Social Science: anthropology, economics, history, geography, political science, psychology and sociology - Foreign Language: American Sign Language, French, German and Spanish - Humanities: courses in western civilization, literature, philosophy, communications and creative writing - Fine Arts: drawing, painting, and photography - · Math: traditional theoretical and applied courses - · Science: biological sciences, chemistry, earth science and physics

-Students wishing to focus their liberal arts studies in a specific discipline are able to concentrate their 24 liberal arts elective credits in that discipline.
+Students wishing to focus their liberal arts studies in a specific discipline are able to concentrate their elective credits in that discipline.
 Each student's program is developed in consultation with a Liberal Arts faculty advisor.